-How to Login with a PIN in Windows 11
+How to Sign in Using a PIN on Windows 11

 This post shows students and new users how to log in to Windows 11 with a secure PIN (Personal Identification Number) instead of a password.